-Things had to speed up.
+Things had to speed up throughout the history of printing.
 A Columbian Iron press invented by George Clymer began to be reproduced.
 But all of these printing presses were hand inked and very slow.
 Earlier platens were treadled and hand fed, but they were quicker because the rollers automatically applied the ink.
 And then later platens had auto feeders driven by motors.
 The Heidelberg had an impressive top speed of 5,500 impressions per hour.

 The laser printer, based on a modified xerographic copier, was invented at Xerox in 1969 by researcher Gary Starkweather.